Using first principles to designing and implement a API to wrap ML functionality.

 ---|---|

-scheme | defines which protocol to use. |
+scheme | protocol definition |

-domain | address of the website. |
+domain | address of the website |

-path | location of the resource of interest. |
+path | location of the resource |

-query string | parameters sent to endpoint to identify specific resources. |
+query string | parameters to identify resources |

-anchor | specific location inside an HTML page. |
+anchor | location on webpage |

 Parts of the path | Description |